freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - View the `help test` menu to see the operators you can use with the double square brackets
 - The condition you want is `[[ $NUMBER -le 30 ]]`.
 Don't forget the `$`
-- In the statments area, use `echo` and your two variables to print `The next number is, I:<number>`
+- In the statements area, use `echo` and your two variables to print `The next number is, I:<number>`
 - The statements area should look like this: `echo $TEXT I:$NUMBER`
 - The `elif` area should look like this:
 ```sh